-The Newberry Library is home to a world-class collection of over one and a half million books, five million manuscript pages, and five hundred thousand maps—a wealth of primary sources for English and history teachers.
+The Newberry is home to a world-class collection of over 1.6 million books, 5 million manuscript pages, and 600,000 maps—a wealth of primary sources for teachers.
 Yet finding the time to research the collections can be a challenge for busy educators.
-To facilitate access to this archive, the Newberry teacher programs staff has collaborated with scholars, university faculty, and classroom teachers to develop 80+ digital collections on a variety of topics, including Chicago and the Great Migration, Voltaire and the French Enlightenment, World War II and American Visual Culture, and Religious Wars in Early Modern Europe.
+To facilitate access to this archive, Newberry Teacher Programs staff have collaborated with scholars, university faculty, and classroom teachers to develop 80+ digital collections on a variety of topics, including Chicago and the Great Migration, Voltaire and the French Enlightenment, World War II and American Visual Culture, and Religious Wars in Early Modern Europe.

-Newberry Digital Collections for the Classroom are thematic collections of primary-source documents selected from the Newberry’s extensive holdings and developed in conjunction with our professional development seminars.
-They are designed to be easily incorporated into classroom teaching and support the development of skills emphasized in the Common Core State Standards.
-Each collection includes high-resolution digital images of documents representing a variety of genres from maps, photographs, and cartoons to poems, speeches, and travel narratives.
-Newberry staff researches and organizes the documents and provides contextual introductions, discussion questions, and bibliographic information for each collection.
-Staff continually creates new collections throughout each program year.
-These sources are available over the new wbesite, where visitors can search and download individual items or entire collections, and will soon be able to create and share their own document collections.
+The collections available on the DCC are designed to be easily incorporated into classroom instruction and support the development of skills emphasized in the Common Core State Standards.
+Each collection includes high-resolution digital images of documents ranging from maps, photographs, and cartoons to poems, speeches, and travel narratives, as well as contextual introductions, discussion questions, and bibliographic information.
+Several collections include sample units and lesson plans to adapt to a classroom setting.
+Users can search, view, and download individual items or entire collections.

 For more information on DCCs, please email firstname.lastname@example.org.